 To gain a better understanding of the tasks involved in contract management, it is helpful to take a detailed look at the complete contract creation process.

 Contract negotiation: If the contract partners are willing in principle to do business with each other after the initial talks, then the contract negotiations and contract drafting can begin.
 Usually, one of the parties will provide a rough framework of the contract, which can then be filled with details during the negotiations.

 Reviewing the contract: If both parties agree on the details of the contract, it goes into the review phase.
 This review will, for one thing, make sure that the contract does not clash with the conditions of any contracts which have already been concluded.
 This may be the case if, for example, one of the contract parties is being granted exclusive rights, but they have already been given away.
 The legal departments of both contract partners will also check to make sure that all the clauses comply with any applicable laws.
 The business sense and benefits should also be reviewed for the final time.

 Contract conclusion: If the draft is approved, the contract is put into force by the signatures of representatives from both parties.

 Filing of the contract: Each party will receive at least one copy of the signed and valid contract and archive it.
-This may be at a centralized location in the company or decentralized in the department concerned.
+This may be at a centralised location in the company or decentralised in the department concerned.